kcanhen/PZ-Server-Monitor/README.md

-According to the configured schedule, the server will "automatically shut down and restart at the specified time."
+If the Timer is set to `true`, the server will automatically shut down and restart at the specified time.
 (This feature can be disabled.)

 ![image](https://github.com/kcanhen/PZ-Server-Monitor/assets/128405714/41c2ed92-4e3a-4d8b-be96-7141139d3935)

-(There are other methods known, still in experimental testing.
-I will update this once I have time to resolve them...)